 The subject is now a major source of interest to CF organisations such as the CF Foundation, the UK CF Trust and the European CF Society.
 Such differences have been documented for many years and are now receiving the attention they deserve (Woods & Piazza, 1988 above; Padman R et al. Pediatr 2007; 119:531-537).

-Dr Gawande (figure 4) considers the methods of Dr. Warren Warwick, a successful veteran USA CF clinician and clinic director, and produces a thought-provoking article along the lines of analysing the differences between the best and the rest.
+Dr Gawande (fig.13) considers the methods of Dr. Warren Warwick, a successful veteran USA CF clinician and clinic director, and produces a thought-provoking article along the lines of analysing the differences between the best and the rest.
 The differences between Centres and how to achieve optimal care is one of the current areas of interest.
 The US CF Foundation has estimated that if all CF Centres achieved the same results as the best CF Centres the life expectancy of their patients would increase by 7 years.

 Griffiths AL. Armstrong D, Carzino R, Robinson P. Cystic fibrosis patients and families support cross-infection measures.
 Eur Respir J 2004; 24:449-452.
 [PubMed]